kensonjohnson/static-markdown-blog-react/README.md

 It works by reading the markdown files in the `src/posts/content` directory and generating the blog posts.
 This very simple implementation uses the niave approach of swapping out the content of the page using the `useState` hook.
-There is, currently, no client-side routing or server-side rendering.
+There is no client-side router or server-side rendering.

+The secret sauce is all in `parse-markdown.ts`, which is a custom Vite plugin:
 The markdown files are parsed during build time, and again if a HMR update is triggered on the `src/posts/content` directory.
-The parsed markdown is then stored in a JSON file in the `src/posts` directory, which is then imported into the React components.
+The parsed markdown is then stored in a JSON file in the `src/posts` directory, which is then imported into the React components via a helper in `src/posts/posts.ts`.

 ## Features